partisiablockchain/dapp-playground/README.md

 build smart contracts on Partisia Blockchain.

 Remember to set up a prebuild of the codespace, when forking the repository.
 This drastically decreases boot up time, when creating a new container.
+The button in this README, will also need modification, to launch the container with the forked repository.

 For local development see how to do it through the [dev container documentation](https://code.visualstudio.com/docs/devcontainers/containers).